kuribas/aeson-diff-generic/README.md

 The aeson library uses GHC.Generics or template haskell to define a default json encoding for algebraic datatypes.
-The aeson-diff-generic can generate code, using options given to aeson, to interpret a json patch as a Doc patch.
+The aeson-diff-generic can generate code, using the same options as given to aeson, to interpret a json patch as a Doc patch.

 # Example